ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 ## Snippet files, directories, and loaders

+This section explains where to store snippets on your file system, what file format to use, and how to make LuaSnip load the snippets for actual use.

 Warning: LuaSnip offers a lot of choices here, and the required decision-making can be overwhelming for new users.
 I'll try my best to guide you through your options and give a sensible recommendation for what to choose.